5 Ways You Can Improve Board Communication

 An owners’ forum should precede your board meetings to give residents the opportunity to voice concerns and ask questions.
 Dee also recommends making the board packet available to all homeowners.
 Having this information prior to a board meeting is likely to reduce the number of questions residents will have.

 Some boards assume that if there isn’t very much to share, there’s no need to communicate with residents, but Lugo disagrees.
 “Silence breeds uncertainty, and that can foster rumors, so it’s important to keep it flowing and keep it constant.”
 If the task is too much for your board members to do themselves, create a communication committee and engage the help of your property manager.
+Keeping the lines of communication always open is critical to improve board communcation overall.

 In an effort to communicate more, some boards may share too much information too quickly.
 “Move towards greater communication, but make sure that what you’re sharing is well thought through,” cautions Dee.
 “Otherwise, you can leave your board at greater risk of exposure and liability.
 My grandma always said, ‘Measure twice, and cut once.’”
 In other words, verify with your property manager and your attorney that what you are about to share is accurate and appropriate.